showuon/resilient-python-examples/django-custom-threat-service/README.md

 --module custom_threat_service.wsgi
 ```

-Notice that we can use the specific version of `uwsgi` within the virtual environment; there are other ways to deploy that allow more choices for deployment - example tutorials can be found within the [uwsgi documentation ](http://uwsgi-docs.readthedocs.org/en/latest/tutorials/Django_and_nginx.html) and at [digitalocean.com](https://www.digitalocean.com/community/tutorials/how-to-serve-django-applications-with-uwsgi-and-nginx-on-ubuntu-14-04) for reference purposes_
+Notice that we can use the specific version of `uwsgi` within the virtual environment; there are other ways to deploy that allow more choices for deployment - example tutorials can be found within the [uwsgi documentation ](http://uwsgi-docs.readthedocs.org/en/latest/tutorials/Django_and_nginx.html) and at [digitalocean.com](https://www.digitalocean.com/community/tutorials/how-to-serve-django-applications-with-uwsgi-and-nginx-on-ubuntu-14-04) for reference purposes.

 #### nginx.conf for custom_threat_service